ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 key:= [[orgName .] packageName.moduleName .] variable
 ```

-Command line arguments are supported for config variables with boolean , int , float , decimal , string and xml types.
+Command-line arguments are supported for config variables with boolean, int, float, decimal, string, and XML types.

-Example usages
+Example usages:

 ```ballerina
 configurable int port = ?;
 ```

-If configurable variable defined in the default module.
+If the configurable variable is defined in the default module.

 bal run -- -Cport=9090
 java -jar  -Cport=9090

-If configurable variable defined in diffrent module in same organization.
+If the configurable variable is defined in a diffrent module of the same organization.

 ```
 bal run -- -CpackageName.moduleName.port=9090
 java -jar  -CpackageName.modulename.port=9090
 ```

-If configurable variable defined in module of different organization.
+If the configurable variable is defined in a module of a different organization.

 ```
 bal run -- -CorgName.packageName.modulename.port=9090